Jasrota Wildlife Sanctuary UPSC

 Jasrota Wildlife Sanctuary River

-The Jasrota Wildlife Sanctuary is situated on the banks of the Ujh River in the district of Kathua, Jammu and Kashmir, India.
+The Jasrota Wildlife Sanctuary is situated on the banks of the Ujh River.
 The Ujh River is a significant water body that flows through the region, and its presence adds to the biodiversity and ecological value of the sanctuary.

 Jasrota Wildlife Sanctuary Flora